Treehouse of Horror XIV: Frinkenstein

-In a parody of the 1931 film Frankenstein, Homer gets a call from the Royal Swedish Academy of Sciences telling him that he is the winner of the Nobel Prize; however, Lisa learns that it is actually for Professor Frink.
+In a parody of the 1931 film Frankenstein, Homer gets a call from the Royal Swedish Academy of Sciences telling him that he is the winner of the Nobel Prize; however, Lisa learns that it is actually for Professor Frink for his invention of a combined hammer and screwdriver.
 Frink is depressed because his father, an adventurer, had a falling out with him and died from a shark bite before they could reconcile.
 Frink, who kept the corpse frozen, reanimates his father.
-Unfortunately the revived Frink Sr. decides to steal body parts to improve himself.
+Unfortunately the revived Frink Sr. decides to steal body parts in order to improve himself.
 Eventually, Lisa convinces him to stop when he realizes he is causing his son anguish.

 At the awards ceremony in Stockholm, Frink Sr. tries to make amends with his son for his recent behavior; however, he goes on another rampage through the audience, killing many and taking their brains.
 Frink Jr. manages to stop his father by kicking him in the crotch, fatally wounding him.
-Before dying, Frink Sr. is proud of his son for standing up to him, however he is able to hold on to his father's soul, which talks to him from a box.
+Before dying, Frink Sr. is proud of his son for standing up to him.
+However, Frink Jr. is able to hold on to his father's soul, which talks to him from a box.